Things To Do In Dubai

 The park is divided into four zones: Cartoon Network, IMG Boulevard, Lost Valley Dinosaur Adventure, and Marvel Comics.
 These names might make it look like this place is for young children, and rightly so.
 However, everyone will find at least a few things to enjoy.

 Rides like ‘The Velociraptor’ and ‘Predator’ will give you many stomach-churning, heart-stopping moments.
-And if you have kids with you, definitely visit the cartoon network zone.
+And if you have kids with you, definitely visit the Cartoon Network zone.
 For example, they have fantastic rides, like Mojo Jojo’s Robot Rampage.
 But if you are prone to motion sickness or have a weak stomach, it will be better to stay away from them.

-Kids will enjoy ‘The Adventure Fortress’, where they can climb rope ladders and hang around like monkeys in a safe environment.
-‘Most visitors favor the Haunted Hotel’ inside IMG Boulevard.
-It would be best to go through a long queue to get inside it for the same reason.
+Kids will enjoy ‘The Adventure Fortress,’ where they can climb rope ladders and hang around like monkeys in a safe environment.
+Most visitors favor the Haunted Hotel inside IMG Boulevard.
+For the same reason, going through a long queue to get inside it would be best.

 This is a must-visit spot if you are a fan of Marvel characters.
 It is also suited for a family outing on a summer day when you don’t want to be out under the blazing sun.